Setting up a dataset with R

 Housekeeping

-- Setting up the Variable Organizer ("Accordion")
+- Setting up the Variable Sidebar

 - Make folders and sub-folders in the variable organizer